-Weather-induced risk and vulnerability tracking, interpretation, and dissemination:
+b) Weather-induced risk and vulnerability tracking, interpretation, and dissemination:

-A hybrid (figure 18 ) surface observation mechanism (AWS, manual met stations, crowdsource observations) essentially has a comprehensive observation for understanding the trend of weather patterns, extreme characteristics, frequency, and intensity.
+A hybrid (figure 18) surface observation mechanism (AWS, manual met stations, crowdsource observations) essentially has a comprehensive observation for understanding the trend of weather patterns, extreme characteristics, frequency, and intensity.
 Based on weekly, monthly, sub-seasonal, and seasonal anomalies, and the incidence of multi-hazard events, develop a complete GIS map-based analysis disseminated through the online geospatial portal to keep the planning desk informed.
 This is a critical, informed tool for planning tasks at every level, enabling every audience to understand the weather patterns, extreme characteristics, frequency, and intensity of weather-related hazards comprehensively.
 This understanding is essential for planning SOPs and business community plans for the next season or year accordingly.

-Multi-hazard and disaster incidence and situation tracking and archive:
+c)multi-hazard and disaster incident and situation tracking and archive:

-IBF needs to have a track record of how hazardous weather phenomena turn into multi-hazards and disasters, and the incidence of loss and damage (L&D) information required.
+The IBF needs to establish a track record of how hazardous weather phenomena evolve into multi-hazards and disasters, as well as the incidence of loss and damage (L&D) information required.